Kent College

 Kent College, Canterbury is a co-educational private school for boarding and day pupils between the ages of 3 months and 18 years.
 It was founded in 1885, and is a member of the Headmasters' and Headmistresses' Conference.
 Originally established as a boys' public school, it admitted girls into the sixth form in 1973 and since 1975 it has been fully co-educational.

 The senior school occupies a semi-rural site of some 70 acre on the edge of the city of Canterbury, and also owns the nearby Moat Estate, where there is a farm, managed by staff and pupils, and sports pitches.
 These are adjacent to Blean Forest.

-Its junior school is located about a mile away, and provides day school education for boys and girls between the ages of 3 and 11, and boarding for children aged 7 and above.
+Its junior school is about a mile away, and provides day school education for boys and girls between the ages of 3 and 11, and boarding for children aged 7 and above.

 Kent College Dubai is a secondary campus of the Canterbury school which is located in Meydan City.
 The college opened in September 2016.
 It was announced in 2018 that a further overseas campus was to be opened in Hong Kong.

 History

 The school was founded in 1885 as the Wesleyan College, Canterbury.
-Built on land being made available by Edward Pillow, a local gentleman-farmer – recognition of which endures by way of the school's "Pillow Prize" – the foundation stone for the main building was laid in 1887.
+Built on land made available by Edward Pillow, a local farmer – recognition of which endures by way of the school's "Pillow Prize" – the foundation stone for the main building was laid in 1887.
 The architect was Charles Bell.
 In 1920 Kent College was acquired by the Board of Management for Methodist Residential Schools.
-Buildings forming a quadrangle were subsequently erected to the rear of the main building and the chapel.
+Buildings forming a quadrangle were erected to the rear of the main building and the chapel.
 In 1945, the school became a direct grant grammar school.

-An increase in the number of pupils through the twentieth century, attributable in part to the admittance of girls, necessitated the construction of, among other buildings, three boarding houses.

-BuildingsMain Building, Chapel and School House:

-The Main Building, which accommodates School House, and the School Room, which was converted for use as a chapel in 1936, were constructed in two stages in 1887 and 1900.
-The stained-glass windows in the chapel depict things incorporated in the school's badge.
-In 1938 a fire, which broke out when the master on duty was at the cinema in Canterbury, caused substantial damage to the Main Building; the central spire collapsed and was not replaced during reconstruction.Prickett Building:

-Named after John Prickett, a former headmaster.
-The building was used for the Kent College Junior School.
-It is recorded in the "Kent College Centenary Book" that during the construction of the Prickett Building, difficulties arose because of the presence of an underground spring.Science Block:

-The Science Block was constructed in 1958 by the school, financed by parents, friends and Old Canterburians in addition to a contribution from the Industrial Fund."Glasshouse" classrooms: